snath-xoc/xarray_loader/README.md

 ---
 When loading in truth data, there is no need to stream/lazy load as the magnitude of data is low and optimisation within pytorch's DataLoader is enough.

 However, it gets more complicated when we also want to load multiple forecast variables at the same time, instead of just truth data: it's just way more data to load at once!
 We plan to utilise pytorch's IterableDataset class to stream in batches, but there's a catch!
 What if we want dynamic sampling of data?
-One could of course create a sampler, however for more flexibility we plan the following dask-optimised route (Note: this unpacks what is under the hood in xr.openmfdataset):
+One could of course create a sampler, however for more flexibility we plan the following dask-optimised route (Note: this unpacks what is under the hood in xr.open_mfdataset):

 ![Screenshot 2025-04-09 at 13 25 22](https://github.com/user-attachments/assets/27f2f278-9ba7-4678-ab8b-47d0501a88ab)